…and golden bowls full of incense, which are the prayers of the saints. Revelation 5:8

 - Confess regularly

-I’ve found the consistent practice of confessing my sin in private prayer and before I partake of communion to help me a create repetitive soul-memory.
+I’ve found the consistent practice of confessing my sin in private prayer and before I partake of communion to help me create repetitive soul-memory.

 - Confess particularly